edysfy/Group_website/uxDesign.md

     <img align="center" src="supporting_images/newnavbar.png" width="550px">
   </p>

 We decided that when the user clicks the text, the user will be routed to the corresponding path.
+Initially, we had idea's of having the login/signup components, slide into the map.
+However, we thought it was best to route the users to a different page.
 Marceli recommended a great open source for [SVG images](https://undraw.co/illustrations).
 We picked the 'signup' SVG because it resembles a new person being welcomed into the family, and the 'login' SVG resembles one who is eager to get back to the application".
 Purple is a good secondary colour to white, and we want add some extra flair with CSS, so when they user hovers over the form it creates a black shadow.

   <p align="center">
   <img align="center" src="supporting_images/singup.png" width="500px">